ValentinaPeona/PhysaliaTE2025/Practicals/Practical1_part1.md

 *valentina.peona@gmail.com*

 ## Introduction

 If you work on model organisms, it is  likely that the diversity of transposable elements of your species has already been characterised and that you can find a library of consensus sequences avaialable on databases like (Repbase)[https://www.girinst.org/repbase/] and (Dfam)[https://www.dfam.org].
 In this case, it is not essential to run tools like `RepeatModeler2`.
 This can be true also if your species of interest is closely related to a species whose transposable elements have been already characterised.
 However, we find over and over that masking a genome of a new species using repeat libraries from other species can be insufficient.
 This happens when the genome of interest contains species-specific repetitive elements never described before and these elements would remain largely unmasked or partially and/or incorrectly annotated.
 Furthermore, curated repeat libraries from sister species can actually reciprocally help the annotation of the two genomes [Boman et al. 2018](https://www.mdpi.com/2073-4425/10/4/301).

-To get a more complete annotation we need to run a **de-novo repeat prediction** on our genome of interest to get a new repeat **library made of raw consensus sequences**.
-These raw consensus sequences are going to need a good round of manual curation and after that the library will be ready to annotate our genome of interest.

 📝 Libraries and consensus sequences 📝

+To get a complete overview of the diversity of transposable elements in the genome of interest then we need to run a **de-novo repeat prediction** that will produce a new **repeat library made of raw consensus sequences**.
+These raw consensus sequences are going to need a good round of manual curation (`Practical 2`) and after that the library will be ready to annotate our genome of interest.

 > A TE family (that can be seen as a species) can be represented by a consensus sequence approximating that of the ancestral progenitor.
 Such consensus sequence can be created on top of a multiple alignment of individual genomic copies (or “seeds”) from which each ancestral nucleotide can be inferred based on a majority rule along the alignment.
 Similarly, the seed alignment may be used to generate a profile Hidden Markov Model (HMM) for each family.
 Flynn et al., 2020
 A library of consensus sequences will then be essential to find sequences in the genome of interest that are similar to the consensus sequences themselves, namely the different copies of the TEs.